Who Is Responsible For A Blocked Drain: Landlord Or Tenant?

 Also, remember that the issue is likely in the drain if it happens with your kitchen sink.
 However, if water drains slowly from all fixtures, there could be a blockage in the main drain.

-If you’re a landlord leasing property to someone, you must ensure that the premise is well-maintained and in good condition.
+If you’re a landlord leasing property to someone, you must ensure that the premises are well-maintained and in good condition.

 Of course, you’ve checked the kitchen, bathroom, bedroom, carpets and rugs and other outdoor spaces, and they are in good condition.
 But what about the drainage and the plumbing system?
 Let us tell you that checking them is also the landlord’s responsibility.
 So, before renting your apartment to someone else, don’t forget to examine all aspects of your home.

-However, the landlord’s responsibility doesn’t end here; tenants must be in the picture when they move into your apartment.
-That’s because he will have to ensure that the condition of his apartment is structurally sound and free from all kinds of damage, including plumbing systems and fixtures.
+However, the landlord’s responsibility doesn’t end here; tenants must be involved when they move into your apartment.
+He will have to ensure that the apartment is structurally sound and free from damage, including plumbing systems and fixtures.

 Supposedly, you’re a tenant and leased an apartment.
 Everything appears to be fine, but suddenly, the bathroom sink decides to act up.
 Or let’s say emergency issues arise, such as bursting a pipe, leaking faucet, or flooding.

-In such cases, you should first take out your tenancy agreement and see if any of these issues are listed there.
+In such cases, you should first take out your tenancy agreement and see if any of these issues are listed.
 If you find them listed on the agreement, your landlord can fix all such cases.

 If such issues aren’t listed on the agreement, who’s liable for fixing them?
 The landlord is likely responsible for resolving severe problems on their rental property.